ezEngine/docs/docs/graphics/textures-overview.md

 ## Render Target Asset

 Render targets can be used like regular 2D textures.
 That means materials can reference them and display their content.
 However, they are filled by rendering to them at runtime, for example by using a camera to render the scene from a certain viewpoint.
-Have a look at the [render to texture](../effects/render-to-texture.md) article for details.
+Have a look at the [render to texture (TODO)](../effects/render-to-texture.md) article for details.

 Apart from some properties shared with 2D texture assets, render targets have these unique properties: